phpredis/phpredis/README.markdown

 -----
 _**Description**_: Disconnects from the Redis instance, include when `pconnect` is used.

-*Note*: Requires Redis >= 4.2.0, phpredis can closed the persistent connection.
+*Note*: Requires Redis >= 4.2.0, phpredis can close the persistent connection.

 ##### *Parameters*
 None.